Property Investment · Last updated 2 June 2026

 How does the July 2026 treaty affect commercial property in La Linea?

+The treaty provisional application date is 15 July 2026.
 Businesses no longer face the same friction accessing the Gibraltar market from a La Linea base.
-Logistics, services and professional firms that need to operate across the border are increasingly considering La Linea commercial space as a cost-effective alternative to Gibraltar premises.
+Logistics, services and professional firms that need to operate across the border are increasingly considering La Linea commercial space as a cost-effective alternative to Gibraltar premises, and enquiries are already up ahead of the treaty date.